iunichoch/Test/README.md

 ## Phase 3

 I looked at `sys.phase_3`.
-The first thing it does is check that your input is exactly 10 characters long - if it's not, boom.

-Then I noticed it had a list of numbers stored on the stack:
-[9, 5, 10, 1, 6, 2, 3, 9, 6, 2].
-It was using these to XOR against my input
-and checking the result against a hidden table.
-XOR basically just flips bits around, but it also works backwards, too.
+The first thing it does is check that your input is exactly 10 characters long.
+Then I noticed it had a list of numbers stored on the stack [9, 5, 10, 1, 6, 2, 3, 9, 6, 2].
+It was using these to XOR against my input and checking the result against a hidden table.
+XOR basically just flips bits around, but it also works backwards too.
 So if you know what the result is supposed to be and what number it was XORed with, you can figure out the original input.